-Nathan Zindikilani is a summer intern at the O’Neill Institute.
+Nathan Zindikilani was a summer intern at the O’Neill Institute.

 Prior to O’Neill, Zindikilani served in the Zimbabwean government’s youth leadership program.
 He held the following offices: junior senator for the Mazowe district, junior member of Parliament for Hatfield constituency, and junior minister of state for provincial affairs for Harare Metropolitan province.
 During his tenure, Zindikilani worked closely with the Parliament of Zimbabwe, cabinet members, and nongovernmental organizations to craft youth-sensitive policy.
 Additionally, Zindikilani was a member of a delegation that presented recommendations of the 24th Junior Cabinet before then-vice president of Zimbabwe, Emerson Mnangagwa.